AnggaR96s/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!